freedomofpress/securedrop/docs/development/documentation_guidelines.rst

 Documentation Guidelines
 ========================

-.. caution:: This is an early draft.
-Our documentation guidelines are
-             subject to change at any time until this notice is removed.

-.. warning:: We recently auto-converted the documentation from
-             Markdown to ReST, and are still cleaning up the output from that auto-conversion.
-If you find style issues, broken links or references, or any other similar issues, pull requests are welcome!

 SecureDrop's documentation is written in `ReStructuredText`_ (ReST), and is built by and hosted on `Read the Docs`_ (RTD).
 The documentation files are stored in the primary SecureDrop git